htran010589/nonmonotonic-rule-mining/README.md

 Tool Description
 ------------

-This system is used to mine nonmonotonic rules from a knowledge graph and a list of positive Horn rules.
+RUMIS is a system for mining nonmonotonic rules from a knowledge graph (KG) under the Open World Assumption (OWA).
+It exploits association rule learning techniques.
+It first extracts frequent conjunctive queries from a KG and then casts them into rules based on conviction measure.
+The rules are revised by incorporating exceptions in the form of negated atoms into the rule bodies to improve their predictive quality.
 For example, based on given facts and a positive rule livesIn(X, Z) :- isMarriedTo(X, Y), livesIn(Y, Z); the tool may find out that the rule is not true if X is a researcher.
 As a result, livesIn(X, Z) :- isMarriedTo(X, Y), livesIn(Y, Z), not Researcher(X) can be mined in the final result.

 ### Knowledge Graph File